-Sex therapists are trained to assist people to work through the anxiety of not being able to perform sexually and sort out what are physical reasons such as age, medications, illness and lack of male hormones and what are psychological reasons such as stress, anxiety and dysfunctional schemas that are disturbing your natural ability to get and maintain an erection firm enough for intercourse.
+Sex therapists are trained to assist people to work through the anxiety of not being able to perform sexually.
+We also sort out what are physical reasons and what are physiological reasons.
+Physical reasons could be; age, medications, illness and lack of male hormones.
+Psychological reasons could be stress, anxiety and dysfunctional schemas.
+Those are beliefs that are disturbing your natural ability to get and maintain an erection firm enough for intercourse.

 Some of the most important questions to ask are; Is the issue situational?
 Or does it happen every time?
 Is your penis able to obtain the necessary firmness under other circumstances when there is no pressure to perform such as night erections?

 There is a great variety of medications, assistive devices and medical interventions that can now be perused.
-Sex therapists can assist you to narrow your search down to the few essentials that that you need to be able to continue to enjoy sex and feel great about your gender role again.
+Sex therapists can assist you to narrow your search down to the few essentials that that you need to be able to continue to enjoy sex.
+This will make you feel great about your gender role again.

 Are you or your partner unable to orgasm?
-Well you are not alone!
-Although research has had a very hard time gathering reliable statistics on this pervasive issue it is considered to be somewhere between 10%-70% of all females depending on how you define sex.
+Well, you are not alone!
+Although research has had a very hard time gathering reliable statistics on this pervasive issue, it is considered to affect somewhere between 10%-70% of all females.

-It is interesting to note that only 20% of females claim to be able to climax during intercourse and when men are asked they claim about 80% of their partners where able to climax during intercourse.
-Clearly, there is a major misconception regarding this important physiological function going on.
+It is interesting to note that only 20% of females claim to be able to climax during intercourse.
+However when men are asked they claim about 80% of their partners where able to climax during intercourse.
+Clearly, there is a major misconception regarding this important physiological function.

-In fact 100% of females are able to reach an orgasm and even multiple orgasms.
+In fact 100% of females are physically able to reach an orgasm and even multiple orgasms.
 How is it possible that so few have mastered the art?
-Most women are not taught how to masturbate, women get the societal message that its “bad” or “slutty” to have a sex drive and be interested in learning how to masturbate.
-This is unfortunate as research clearly shows women who learn how to masturbate are much more likely to be able to orgasm during sex and/or intercourse.
+Most women are not taught how to masturbate.
+Women get the societal message that its “bad” or “slutty” to have a sex drive.
+Even more so to be interested in learning how to masturbate.
+Research clearly shows women who learn how to masturbate are much more likely to be able to orgasm during sex and/or intercourse.

 Many women struggle with a concept called “Observer Syndrome”.
-That concept refers to the tendency to focus on how you look during sex, if your partner is enjoying themselves or what chores need to be done, rather than the pleasure of sex.
-A Sex Therapist can assist you to work through the observer syndrome, teach you effective methods to masturbate and techniques to increase your ability to reach orgasm during sexual activity.
+That concept refers to the tendency to focus on how you look during sex, if your partner is enjoying themselves, rather than the pleasure of sex.
+A Sex Therapist can assist you to work through the observer syndrome.
+Also, teach you effective methods to masturbate and techniques to increase your ability to reach orgasm during sexual activity.